vercel/next.js/packages/next/README.md

 > ```
 >
 > Since that's a new page, it'll unload the current page, load the new one and call `getInitialProps` even though we asked to do shallow routing.
+> If you call `Router.replace` with `shallow: true` from `getInitialProps` function then it will compare with the previous route.
+This is because the route has not yet changed till `getInitialProps` call is finished.

 #### Using a Higher Order Component